ctmrbio/estimate_seq_depth_notebooks/REPORT.rst

 For taxonomic profiling, shotgun sequencing appears to provide good results already at sequencing depths around 100k reads.
-We expect sensitivity to increase with increasing read depth, so if detailed resolution is required for low abundance species, higher is generally better.
+We expect sensitivity to increase with increasing read depth, so if detailed resolution is required for study of particular low abundance species, higher sequencing depth is generally better.
+We would hazard to conclude that a sequencing depth of 1M reads from the target community is adequate.
+This means that for sample types such as biopsies prepared with a standard protocol with an average bacterial content of around 1-3%, a very high sequencing depth of about 50-100M is required, unless the bacterial fraction of the sample can be separated from the biopsy.

-For functional profiling, it is evident that higher sequencing depth leads to a better reproduction of the actual functional profile.
-However, increasing read depth also increases the likelihood of overpredicting the presence of TIGRFAMs.
+For functional profiling, it is evident from our data that higher sequencing depth leads to a better reproduction of the actual functional profile.
+However, increasing read depth also increases the likelihood of overpredicting the presence of TIGRFAMs, which is an important thing to consider if making an analysis that depends on the relative abundances of identified TIGRFAMs.